William Lewis Reece

 William Lewis Reece (born July 1, 1959) is an American serial killer, rapist, and trucker formerly active in the U.S. States of Oklahoma and Texas.
 He is currently incarcerated in Texas and awaiting a death penalty sentence in Oklahoma.

-In 2015, he was linked via DNA to the 1997 cold case murder of a woman in Oklahoma, for which he was subsequently convicted and sentenced to death in 2021.
+In 2015, Reece was linked via DNA to the 1997 cold case murder of a woman in Oklahoma, for which he was subsequently convicted and sentenced to death in 2021.
 Not long after, he pled guilty to three different murders associated with the Texas Killing Fields in Galveston and Brazoria counties, and was sentenced to three life sentences in 2022.

 Early life, career and marriages

 William Lewis Reece was born on July 1, 1959, in Oklahoma, one of 13 siblings.
 He was raised on a farm near Yukon, but also spent time in foster care.
 Due to his parents' financial issues, he was forced to quit school after the ninth grade and take on a job horseshoeing.
 In 1979, he married Judy Flaming after she became pregnant.

 After their marriage, Reece enlisted in the Oklahoma National Guard, but left after some time.
 His wife divorced him a year into their marriage.
-Reece convinced her to remarry him, and the couple had a second child shortly afterward.Flaming said Reece began became physically abusive.
-During their second marriage, Flaming went to the police after a beating and said that her husband had threatened to kill her with a knife and shotgun.
+Reece convinced her to remarry him, and the couple had a second child shortly afterward.
+Flaming said Reece became physically abusive during their second marriage.
+Flaming went to the police after a beating and said that her husband had threatened to kill her with a knife and shotgun.
 She divorced him again shortly afterward in 1982.

-Reece remarried, but his second wife divorced as well.
+Reece remarried, but his second wife divorced him as well.
 Later in life, he would find work as a trucker.